tereshchenkotanya/kpi-tech-writer-course/Vladyslav-Hudz/README.md

 - Debugger - test and debug programs in real time.
 - Search - search for keywords in your code.
 - Open Serial Monitor - opens the Serial Monitor tool, as a new tab in the console.

+## Step 2: Connecting Arduino

+1. Launch the Arduino IDE.
+2. Connect Arduino to your computer using the USB cable.

 ## Step 3: Selecting the board and port